red-machine-games/raw-markdown-documentation/docs/api/cloudFunctions.md

 ## ACID engine

-Cloud functions can make some changes to database and operational data so to not to lose updates on half way it should be guaranteed by transactional engine.
-Inside of cloud function you can change profile, ratings, validate store receipt, add battle journal entries for your self or for many other players.
+Cloud functions can make some changes to the database and operational data so to not lose updates on halfway it should be guaranteed by a transactional engine.
+Inside of cloud function, you can change profile, ratings, validate store receipt, add battle journal entries for your self or many other players.

 !!! example "How transaction life cycle looks like"
-	1. Before making any changes you must lock your self or some people to prevent other invading your updates using methods of object `#!js lock`: i.g. `#!js await lock.self();` or `#!js await lock.selfAnd([someHumanId]);`, `#!js await lock.some([someHumanId, anotherHumanId]);`.
-Also you can use `#!js relock` instead of `#!js lock` but better to not use it without strict need;
+    1. Before making any changes you must lock your self or some people to prevent others from invading your updates using methods of object `#!js lock`: i.g. `#!js await lock.self();` or `#!js await lock.selfAnd([someHumanId]);`, `#!js await lock.some([someHumanId, anotherHumanId]);`.
+Also, you can use `#!js relock` instead of `#!js lock` but better to not use it without strict need;
-	2. Lock is deadlock-less due to you can't get a lock already having lock also locker is single threaded and race-less so if you wait for somebody, nobody waits for you;
+    2. The lock is deadlock-less due to you can't get a lock already having lock also locker is single-threaded and race-less so if you wait for somebody, nobody waits for you;
-	3. After getting lock you can operate with data: read and update. ==Warning!
-Updating is not done at the moment, all updates are done only after whole cloud function is done==.
-So you'll read some value from profile, push update and read again, it will remain the same.
-Updated value will be available only after cloud function done;
+    3. After getting a lock you can operate with data: read and update. ==Warning!
+Updating is not done at the moment, all updates are done only after the whole cloud function is done==.
+So you'll read some value from a profile, push update and read again, it will remain the same.
+The updated value will be available only after cloud function has done;
     4. All set and update functions are filling the transaction entity with data.
-Transaction entity is a document that represents exhaustive set of data and as soon as it'll be persisted transaction guaranteed to succeed.
-Even in case of error all the data will cyclically roll on till success.
+The transaction entity is a document that represents an exhaustive set of data and as soon as it'll be persisted transaction guaranteed to succeed.
+Even in case of error, all the data will cyclically roll on till success.
 No entities with undone transactions are available.
 The key is idempotency of updates;
     5. The lock freed and request done after successful updates.

 ## CRUD them